hamzashakeel348/React-JS-Test/reacttest/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Structure of the Project

+I didn't used media queries here, I did simple stylings, because we are only developing the Mobile Screens, if required, I can add them in less than 10 to 15 minutes.

 There is a Reacttest folder in the Repo.
 As when you will clone it you have to run the mentioned scripts inorder to install dependencies and the other stuff.
 In the Src Folder, you will see the two different folders: